-In an extraordinary session of Iran’s State Security Council attended by Supreme Leader Ali Khamenei and held hardly a day after Soleimani’s demise, authorities discussed the consequences and measures that they felt needed to be taken.
+In an extraordinary session of Iran’s State Security Council attended by Supreme Leader Ali Khamenei and hardly held a day after Soleimani’s demise, authorities discussed the consequences and measures that they felt needed to be taken.
 The most urgent among them: holding a “huge” funeral ceremony to partially compensate for the loss of power inflicted on the regime by Soleimani’s death.

 An unprecedented mobilization all over the country began the same day.